Our Story – Grasshopper Geography as a Family Business

 Let me give you a summary on the changes that led up to this moment: you being able to read about us, as partners.
 In life and in business, so to say.

-You might be familiar with Robert's story already and how Grasshopper Geography came to be.
+You might already be familiar with Robert's story and how Grasshopper Geography came to be.
 (If not, you can read it here.)
-This is more like a sequel to all that, starting April 2020, when I happened to live and volunteer/work in Norway.
+This is more like a sequel to all that, starting in April 2020, when I was living and volunteering/working in Norway.

-Our 2020 was no less chaotic than anyone’s, that is for sure.
-While living in two different countries and being separated not only by distance but duties and life in general, we decided to end walking separate paths.
-It wasn’t an easy decision and as time passed, with border restrictions and Covid-19 around, it got even harder.
-Though it had took us months, we worked it out in the end and I had managed to fly back to Hungary literally the last moment before the borders closed again in September.
-We live together since then, happier than ever.
+Our 2020 was no less chaotic than anyone else’s, that is for sure.
+While living in two different countries and being separated not only by distance, but also by duties and life in general, we decided to end walking separate ways.
+It wasn’t an easy decision, and as time passed, with border restrictions and Covid-19 around, it became even harder.
+Though it took us months, we worked it out in the end, and I managed to fly back to Hungary at the last possible moment before the borders closed again in September.
+We have lived together since then and are happier than ever.
 Love is - truly and undeniably - in the air.

-We worked together before on smaller projects with success, so me helping with Grasshopper Geography was kind of self-evident.
-It meant it was finally time to get started on those things that were impossible for Robert to manage alone: social media content and marketing in the first place, followed by smaller bits and pieces.
-It’s really reassuring to know that with my help there is more time for actual map making and different collabs, as well as for bigger projects that require more hands or heads.
+We had worked together before on smaller projects successfully, so my helping with Grasshopper Geography was kind of self-evident.
+This meant that it was finally time to start working on those things that were impossible for Robert to manage alone, such as social media content and marketing, as well as smaller tasks.
+It’s reassuring to know that, with my help, there is more time for actual mapmaking, different collaborations, and bigger projects that require more hands or heads.

-Being a librarian by profession, I was already familiar with most of the things I contribute to this business.
-Even though I worked in a different environment, writing newsletters, website-building, using art software, customer support, content creation and managing social media were not new to me.
-Still I am constantly learning and we always find something we can work on together – and that makes this whole experience even better :)
+Cartography has always been close to my heart.
+I grew up in a family where my mother was a geography teacher and my father traveled around the world for work.
+I literally grew up with a globe in my lap and surrounded by maps.
+I could name all seven continents and the five oceans before I could read.
+Being a librarian by profession, I was already familiar with most of what I contribute to this business.
+Though I worked in a different environment, writing newsletters, building websites, using art software, providing customer support, and managing social media were not new to me.
+I am still constantly learning, and we always find something we can work on together, which makes this whole experience even better :)

 Leave a comment